 The dish will be a mix of tastes- slightly bitter, spicy, and tangy and will be fantastic with rice and roti.

-So, that was a brief wrap about the incredible benefits of Solanum nigrum.
+So, that was an extensive account of the incredible benefits of Solanum nigrum.
 As mentioned, there are poisonous species in the Nightshade family.
-However, Black Nightshade is not, and you can very well include it in your diet.
+However, Black Nightshade is not, and you can very well include it in your diet for its amazing health benefits.
 If you are concerned about toxicity, just cook it really well.
 Rest assured, you will be alright and get the amazing health benefits of Solanum Nigrum!

 The leaves and berries are a great add-on to your diet.
 However, if you want to use it as a cure, please consult the right expert and get the appropriate doses of medicine.
 What you take in a diet is for your general health and will not be potent enough to cure diseases such as diabetes or liver damage.